Grants

 Health and Humanities: The future of our region is inextricably linked to the health of our people and the growth of our creative community.
 Grants in this category will focus on:

-• Arts & Culture: Catalyzing work that champions the diversity of our community, expands access to arts and cultural experiences for residents, and/or increases opportunities for artistic expression.
+• Arts & Culture: Sustaining work that champions the diversity of our community, expands access to arts and cultural experiences for residents, and/or supports the economic security of our creative community.

 Nurturing Our Region: Preserving and protecting our rich ecosystem ensures generations of Central Texans can live and thrive.
 Grants in this category will focus on: